 Here’s where many organizations go overboard.
 Just because you have five AWS accounts doesn’t mean all five need to be in scope.

 Cloud computing services are typically included in the SOC 2 scope due to their role in data storage, processing, and transmission.
 If your organization offers cloud computing services, these accounts should be considered in scope because of their access to sensitive data and the need for strong security controls.
+It is also important to consider the security of the data centers that host your cloud infrastructure, including physical access controls and environmental safeguards.
+Additionally, implementing intrusion detection systems is essential for monitoring network traffic and protecting cloud environments from unauthorized access.

 Decision Logic for Cloud Accounts: